 Gee, the home inspector didn’t say a word about that.

 With older homes, a regular home inspection isn’t enough.
-It’s best to pay both a plumber and electrician to inspect the property with a fine-tooth comb.
+It’s best to pay a plumber and electrician to inspect the property with a fine-tooth comb.
 They can give you a much better idea of what problems you may see down the road than a generic home inspector can.

 Don’t Be Scared